 My internal system is so familiar with the sensation of fear that it becomes almost impossible to live without it.
 The reflection further leads me to deal and desensitized myself from these feelings of apprehension that I am so used to.
 I decided to make the promises that all of my needs will be provided according to His riches in heaven be incorporated into my morning rituals.
 Letting go of fear is not an easy task but it can be done.

 There might be some other source of greed and some other kind, I’m sure.
 The Rich Fool was never afraid.
 In fact, he was so confident that he had more than everything he needs.
 His problem lies in where he put up his riches.
 That made a fool of him.
-The dialogue we had last night inspire me to get out of myself once in a while, to trust more and to be conscious of where I put my treasure.
+The dialogue we had last night inspired me to get out of myself once in a while, to trust more and to be conscious of where I put my treasure.